aditdamodaran/portfolio/src/pages/index.md

 templateKey: index-page
 title:  Adit Damodaran is a builder at ♥
 image: /img/home-jumbotron.jpg
 heading: Heya!
 I'm Adit.
-I'm a software engineer, web designer, photographer, writer, and avid roadtripper.
-As of June 2020, I'm looking for full-time positions.
+I'm a software engineer, data scientist, photographer, writer, and avid roadtripper.
+As of August 2020, I'm looking for full-time positions.
-subheading: I'm a front-end engineer passionate about creating for the web.
+subheading: I'm a software engineer and data scientist passionate about creating for the web.
 aboutme:
   title: Heya!
 I’m Adit.
   description1: >
-    I’m a software engineer, web designer, photographer, writer, and avid roadtripper.
+    I’m a software engineer, data scientist, photographer, writer, and avid roadtripper.
 I most recently worked as an Economist at Hopper, but am looking for my next opportunity a bit early due to Covid-19.
   description2: >
     I graduated from the University of Chicago in Dec.
 2019 with a B.A. in Economics and a specialization in Data Science.
 In Aug.
 2020, I’ll begin my Master’s in Computer Science at the Georgia Institute of Technology.
   description3: >